jamescridland/podcastnamespace.org/tag-transcript.md

 It's supported by [a number of larger podcast apps](https://podcastindex.org/apps?appTypes=app&elements=Transcript) including _Podcast Addict_, one of the more popular podcast apps for Android, along with PodLP for KaiOS devices, and a wide variety of apps for iOS, Android and the web.

+Podnews contains full details of [support from Apple Podcasts](https://podnews.net/article/apple-podcasts-transcriptions-faq).
+Apple's support is opt-in, and uses the VTT (or an SRT fallback) file, which it then matches to the audio.

 ## Examples in the wild

 The Podcasting 2.0 show ([RSS](http://mp3s.nashownotes.com/pc20rss.xml)) includes closed captions, using an SRT file.